Student Activities: Current Student-Run Clubs

 Women's Ultimate Frisbee- gives female students the opportunity to practice and compete in the sport of ultimate frisbee.
 This club will provide an opportunity for structured competition and practice aimed at further enjoyment of the sport and improvement in frisbee skills.

-Women’s Water Polo- provides an educational and competitive opportunity for all University of Portland women to participate in water polo at the collegiate level.
+Water Polo (Co-ed)- provides an educational and competitive opportunity for all UP students to participate in water polo at the collegiate level.

 College of Arts and Sciences